karanse/20_web_vanilla_JS_projects/form_validator/README.md

 # The learning goals of this project

+- Practice designing a registration form with HTML & styling it with CSS
-- Practice createing if conditions to check specific requirements- passowrd length, email validity, etc.
+- Practice creating if conditions to check specific requirements meets the acceptance criteria- passowrd length, email validity, etc.
-- Practice refactoring the code (if conditionals ) and creating functions
+- Practice refactoring the code (if conditionals ) and creating reusable functions
-- Practice designing a registration form & styling it with CSS
+- Practice clean & readable coding